-For many years, a number of basic continuous sliding lubricant screening tests have been in existence and extensively used, each claiming to provide useful data but in reality, of limited scope.
+For many years, a number of basic continuous sliding lubricant screening tests have used, each claiming to provide useful data, but in reality, data of limited scope.
 The machines are all thermally self-regulating continuous energy pulse devices, in which contact temperature is both uncontrolled and cannot be measured.